dshil/kernel-playground/boot/README.md

 * The boot sector must contains master boot record identified by the two bytes signature: 0x55 0xaa for 510 and 511 bytes respectively.
 * The boot loader code must fit into 512 bytes of boot sector.

+## Debug

+There are many possibilities to verify if your executable code that will be loaded into RAM contains the valid master boot record signature.
+First you'll need a some kind of HEX editor.
+The simplest way I'd recommend is to use vim:

+    ```
+        r !xxd boot/test_boot.bin
+    ```

+Look at the last bytes (510 and 511).
+You should see the following.

+    ```
+        000001f0: 0000 0000 0000 0000 0000 0000 0000 55aa  ..............U.
+    ```